-Following Up: Once the review is complete, ensure that follow up items are actioned.
+Following Up: Once the review is complete, ensure that follow-up items are actioned.
 An easy way to nudge this is to incorporate lightweight reviews that are simply scheduled 1-on-1s in between your formal review process that revisits the outcome of the prior review and tracks progress.
 Progress may be the Professional Development Goals people have actioned.

-Manager Calibration Sessions: Reviews are a great opportunity for Managers to evaluate the effectiveness of their own feedback to their teams and to gain understanding of whether they are perhaps being too harsh / too easy or whether the quality of feedback they are delivering could be improved.
-Calibration sessions can be a helpful activity to have Managers justify their evaluations, the outcomes of their conversations and peer coach one another to achieve outcomes.
+Manager Calibration Sessions: Reviews are a great opportunity for Managers to evaluate the effectiveness of their own feedback to their teams and to gain an understanding of whether they are perhaps being too harsh / too easy or whether the quality of feedback they are delivering could be improved.
+Calibration sessions can be a helpful activity to have Managers justify their evaluations, the outcomes of their conversations, and peer coach one another to achieve outcomes.